 - 7.1.1.
-The CRMP is viewed as a 'live' document and it is envisaged this will change on an agenda. - 7.1.2.
-Specifically, the following areas of the CRMP will be subject to annual review: - target and quantifiable benefits. - Progress with identified carbon reduction projects.
+The CRMP is viewed as a 'live' document and it is envisaged this will change on an annual basis as the organisation's estate changes and planning assumptions become reality.
+To ensure that the CRMP remains 'fit for purpose' to deliver targeted carbon savings, this document will be reviewed at least on an annual basis.
+This process will be overseen by the CEO and form part of the EMS Management Review meeting agenda. - 7.1.2.
+Specifically, the following areas of the CRMP will be subject to annual review: - Progress towards overall carbon reduction target including TCO2e savings against target and quantifiable benefits. - Progress with identified carbon reduction projects.